 Sadly, our neocortex is also very adept at post hoc rationalisation: finding explanations and justifications for our reactions.
 We might believe we are responding with cool, rational precision when in fact we are merely providing cover for our instinctive response.

 Ever wonder why you don’t like spiders, or snakes or the taste of food that has gone off?
 Fear (snakes, spiders) and disgust (tainted food) are all primitive reactions that have a sound evolutionary foundation.
 However, disgust can spill over into areas where it might not belong.
 Demonising sections of the population and “dehumanizing” them so it is permissible to feel disgusted at the “contamination” caused by these groups is a long-standing historical phenomenon.

 The question is, how can we prevent these impulses from driving us in directions we don’t really want to go?

 Here are two strategies for dealing with the implications of this brain structure.

-- Develop a mindfulness practice: One of the key benefits of a mindfulness practice is that it eventually becomes second nature to observe the train of thought as it passes across your mind.
-By developing this impartial and compassionate observation of the mind's activities, we can create a moment's pause between the thought and the response.
-Useful if the "thought" is actually a rationalisation for an emotional reaction to something.
+- Develop a mindfulness practice: One of the key benefits of a mindfulness practice is that it eventually becomes second nature to observe the train of thought as it passes through your mind.
+By developing this impartial and compassionate observation of the mind’s activities, we can create a moment’s pause between the thought and the response.
+Useful if the “thought” is actually a rationalisation for an emotional reaction to something.

 - Keep a journal: Journaling regularly has many benefits.
 Recording what happens during the day and in particular what went well and what you can improve upon allows us to develop a more reflective attitude.
-Over time we can recognise patters of behaviour we are prone to and this can help us to avoid making responses we would rather not.
+Over time we can recognise patterns of behaviour we are prone to and this can help us to avoid making responses we would rather not.